FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/rds_instance_v3.md

   policy.

 * `start_time` - (Required, String) Specifies the backup time window.
 Automated backups will be triggered during the backup time window.
 It must be a valid value in the **hh:mm-HH:MM** format.
 The current time is in the UTC format.
   The HH value must be 1 greater than the hh value.
 The values of mm and MM must be the same and must be set to any of the following: 00, 15, 30, or 45.
-Example value: 08:15-09:15 23:00-00:
+Example value: 08:15-09:15 23:00-00:00.

-  00.
+<a name="rds_parameters"></a>
+The `parameters` block supports:

+* `name` - (Required, String) Specifies the parameter name.
+Some of them needs the instance to be restarted to take effect.

+* `value` - (Required, String) Specifies the parameter value.

-## Attributes Reference
+## Attribute Reference

 In addition to the arguments listed above, the following computed attributes are exported: